lightsoutgames/godot-accessible-starter/README.md

  * The accessibility plugin is automatically loaded, eliminating the need to use the inaccessible editor to enable it.
  * TTS is loaded in a global script which is available in every node.
 Run `TTS.speak("Text to speak", interrupt)` from anywhere in your code to speak something.
 See _scenes/Main.gd_ as an example.
+ * `ScreenReader` is also loaded as a global node, making in-game user interfaces automatically accessible.
  * A Main scene with a script is created, and set as the launch scene.

 ## Accessibility tips

  * Navigate to Editor -> Editor Settings -> External Editor, check the box, and enter a path to an accessible text editor.
 The embedded Godot script editor is not currently accessible, and may not be for a long time or at all.
+VSCode is a good option.

 ## Testing